Ensure safe and legal working conditions.

-Due to the relatively small number of workplace fatalities in AKOSH jurisdiction and annual fluctuations, it is more meaningful to view the program’s success as an average for the previous five year period.
-Just five years ago in FY2014 the five-year average was 5.5 fatalities per year in AKOSH jurisdiction.
-The FY2019 five year average has been reduced by nearly 50 percent, to 3.0 fatalities per year.
+Due to the relatively small number of workplace fatalities in AKOSH's jurisdiction as well as annual fluctuations, it is more meaningful to view the program's success as an average for the previous five year period.
+Just five years ago in FY2016, the five-year average was 4.2 fatalities per year in AKOSH's jurisdiction.
+The FY2021 five-year average has been reduced by over 66 percent, to 2.8 fatalities per year.

 Target #2: 3% percent reduction in the five-year moving average rate of workplace fatalities per 100,000 employees.

-Five-Year Average Rate of Workplace Fatalities per 100,000 Employees in Occupational Safety and Health Jurisdiction
+Five-Year Average Rate per 100,000 Employees in Occupational Safety and Health Jurisdiction

-Analysis of results and challenges: This statistic is calculated using workplace fatality reports submitted to the Alaska Occupational Safety and Health (AKOSH) section and employment statistics maintained by the Department of Labor and Workforce Development's Labor Market Information section.
-Even though AKOSH was not able to achieve the three percent reduction target for FY2018 in the workplace fatality five-year average, the five-year average rate remained the same.
-In FY2018, there was an average of 327,683 employees and four fatalities, resulting in a 1.34 percent fatality rate.
+Analysis of results and challenges: This statistic is calculated using workplace fatality reports submitted to the Alaska Occupational Safety and Health (AKOSH) section as well as employment statistics maintained by the Department of Labor and Workforce Development's Labor Market Information section.
+In FY2021, there was an average of 299,598 employees and 4 fatalities, resulting in a 1.34 percent fatality rate.
 The five-year moving average is 17 percent.

 AKOSH will continue to work to reduce workplace fatalities through a combination of consultation and enforcement activities targeted on eliminating the most prevalent causes of fatalities in industries with high fatality rates.